DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 	</metadata>
 ```

 The metadata section describes the current publication.
 It lists information such as the title, author, publisher, etc. Most of these entries are identical to what librarians use to catalogue publications.
-Parts of the metadata section are used by e-readers to organize collections.
+Parts of the metadata section are used by ereaders to organize collections.

 ```
   <manifest>